arnabk/udacity-nanodegree-capstone/report.md

 From the above table, we see that cluster2 represents highest number for BUY, then cluster1 for SELL and cluster0 for NONE.
 It is possible that same cluster might be highest for more than one trade direction.
 In those cases, we will just discard those tickers.

-**Step 2** - Once data has been categoried, we are going to run three recurrent neural network for the three clusters.
+**Step 2** - Once data has been categoried, we are going to run three neural networks for the three clusters.
 We are going to use following features -

     - open
     - high